douglasbagnall/recur/README.md

 ## Technical overview

-The recurrent neural network (RNN) core uses rectified linear units (ReLU).
+The recurrent neural network (RNN) core uses rectified linear units (ReLU) or rectified square root units.
 It learns via backpropagation through time (BPTT), often using synchronic mini-batches: the weight updates are combined from tens or hundreds of parallel streams.

 The calculations are done in 32 bit floats on the CPU, and are quite
 fast: on x86-64 it is significantly faster than libatlas and openblas.